develephant/coronium-core-docs/docs-pending/docs/extending/index.md

 # Server Plugins

 !!! danger "Read Me"
     What follows is an advanced subject.
-In almost all cases you should use the [standard project based api](server-api/overview/).
+In almost all cases you should use the [standard project based API](/server/modules/api/).
 A server plugin is useful if you need to access specific functionality within multiple api projects, or for creating a plugin to share with the community.

-Custom built plugins can be added to the server, which makes them available in the __core__ namespace for use in project api files.
+Custom built plugins can be used to extend the Coronium Core server.
+These plugins become available in the __core__ namespace for use in project API files.

+Because of this, you must be careful in choosing the name of your plugin.
+If a name conflict exists, Coronium Core will always choose the internal module.

-If the plugin is to be accessable directly from the Corona client, a public-facing api must be created in addition to the internal implementation.
+If the plugin is to be accessable directly from the Corona client using the Coronium Core plugin, a public-facing API must be created _in addition_ to the internal implementation (see below).

 ## Internal implementation

 The internal implementation goes in the __/usr/local/coronium/lualib/coronium/plugins__ directory.

 !!! note
-    The implementation code has access to the __core__ namespace server modules.
+    The implementation plugin code has access to use the __core__ namespace server modules.

 __Example__